Whenever someone asks for a show recommendation and your brain draws a blank, go with HBO. It’s unlikely your pick will disappoint.

 1. Game of Thrones

 Bloody and epic, Game of Thrones is based on George R.R.
 Martin's best-selling book series A Song of Ice and Fire.
 The show takes place in the fictional realm of Westeros, where several families battle to sit on the coveted Iron Throne.
 There are dragons, ice zombies and steamy sex scenes, so the series has all the ingredients to become a smash hit – and it did, attracting record viewership on HBO year after year.
-Even now, Game of Thrones is appointment television all over the world, with fans launching theories on how the series will eventually end.
-With the final season scheduled to premiere in April 2019, this is the perfect time to finally bend the knee and discover all the wonders Westeros has to offer.
+With the final season wrapping up in April 2019, now is the perfect time to finally bend the knee and discover all the wonders Westeros has to offer.